-As I approached my first patient of the day, I felt really sorry for him and his human caregiver.
-A cute miniature Dachshund stood braced on the exam table with eyes as big as saucers.
-When I touched his back he screeched in pain!
-His muscles were so tense and the more he panicked, the worse the pain became.
+The cute miniature Dachshund stood braced on the exam table with eyes as big as saucers.
+When I touched his back he screeched in pain.
+His muscles were tense and the more he panicked, the more he hurt.
 The little guy was suffering from intervertebral disc disease, also known as IVDD.

 The best thing you can do for a dog with acute back pain caused by IVDD is to strictly limit his activity (rest).
 Dogs with mild back pain benefit from having a warm heating pad set on low and wrapped in a towel placed over the sore area for 5-10 minutes at a time.
 Dogs with pain so severe they can’t get comfortable should see a veterinarian as soon as possible for pain medication.

 What Causes Intervertebral Disc Disease (IVDD) in Dogs?